leavez/cocoapods-binary/README.md

 #### Known Issues

 - doesn't support watchos now
 - ~~dSYM files is missing for dynamic frameworks using this plugin.
-Walkaround: Don't use this plugin for a release build.
+Workaround: Don't use this plugin for a release build.
 Add a if condition with ENV around `plugin 'cocoapods-binary'`. [(detail)](https://github.com/leavez/cocoapods-binary/issues/44)~~ (fix in 0.4.2)

 ## License